Student health services

 If you are between 18 and 25 it's likely you've only had one dose of the MMR (measles, mumps and rubella) vaccine.
 You need two to be properly immunised.
 Make an appointment with a GP for another vaccination.

-Due to recent reports in the media about the measles outbreak, please read the attached fact sheet and information below.
+To find out more about measles, please read the fact sheet and information below.

 - Measles factsheet (pdf - 81KB)